Elliott Wave Trade Ideas Performance Update

 |

-We sold aussie at 0.7350 but in view of the strength of the rebound from 0.7158, we exited the position around break-even and the pair continued edging higher since.

-Another short position was entered in EUR/GBP at 0.8615 but euro found renewed buying interest at 0.8450 and rallied, the position was stopped at 0.8655 and the pair broke above previous resistance at 0.8669.
+Although the single currency rebounded to 123.73 early last week, the subsequent selloff from there dampened our bullish view, our long position entered at 122.50 was stopped at 121.90 and price even fell below 121.00 level today.

-In short, 3 positions were entered last week with total loss of 70 points and the positions are listed below.
+In short, only 1 position was entered last week with total loss of 60 points and the position is stated below.

 | AUD EUR/JPY EUR/GBP CAD